Skip to content

 The two price worlds

 Brand-name Wegovy and Zepbound are FDA-approved finished drugs12 with published U.S. list prices north of $1,000 a month before any coupon or coverage.
-Compounded semaglutide and tirzepatide come from licensed compounding pharmacies and, across the cash-pay telehealth programs we track, run roughly $65 to $349 a month per each provider's published pricing (last reviewed 2026).
+Compounded semaglutide and tirzepatide come from licensed compounding pharmacies and, across the cash-pay telehealth programs we track, run from about $58 a month at the very bottom of the market to a few hundred at the top, with a median published price near $170 (last reviewed 2026, across the programs we track).
 That is not a rounding difference — it's an order of magnitude.
+See each molecule priced separately on the current tirzepatide price ladder.

 When brand-name is actually the cheaper path